 - simple steps.
-The iCOMM Utilities app makes it easy to set up, program and control your water heater. - Create an account or log in to your existing account and tap the "add a water heater" button. - When the app prompts you to activate the Wi-Fi signal, proceed with the following steps: - To activate the Wi-Fi signal, press the Wi-Fi button once.
+The iCOMM Utilities app makes it easy to set up, program and control your water heater. - Create an account or log in to your existing account and tap the "add a water heater" button. - When the app prompts you to activate the Wi-Fi signal, proceed with the following steps:

+To activate the Wi-Fi signal, press the Wi-Fi button once.
 The LED will blink on and off in 1/2 second intervals.
-Wi-Fi will activate pairing mode (Figure 27).
+Wi-Fi will

-Figure 27 - Wi-Fi Control
+Figure 26 - Wi-Fi Control